Constance Marie: Career

 Marie began her acting career when she was in her teenage years.
 She landed a spot in the 1988 film Salsa.
 Other television and film credits include Early Edition, Dirty Dancing, Selena, Spin City, and Ally McBeal.
 Marie was chosen for the role of Angie Lopez in the ABC comedy series George Lopez.
 In 2001, Marie starred in the comedy-drama film Tortilla Soup alongside Héctor Elizondo, Jacqueline Obradors, and Elizabeth Peña.
 She also appeared in the PBS drama series American Family.

-In October 2007, she launched her own clothing line, "The Constance Marie Collection".
-In the same year, she appeared in an ad for PETA, encouraging people to spay and neuter their pets.
+In 2007, she appeared in an ad for PETA, encouraging people to spay and neuter their pets.

 From 2011 to 2017, Marie had a starring role in the ABC Family/Freeform drama series Switched at Birth, portraying Regina Vasquez, the birth mother of one of the girls and legal mother of the other.

 Personal life

-Marie was in a 15-year relationship with yoga instructor Kent Katich, which ended in September 2015.
-They have a daughter born in 2009.
-Marie is a longtime vegetarian and raised her child as a vegetarian.
+Marie has a daughter born in 2009.
+She is a longtime vegetarian and raised her child as a vegetarian.